BawlzOnChin/FiveM-Taxi/README.md

 Press delete when you are inside a taxi vehicle and drive around Los Santos to find some clients.
 Drive them to destination point and find anotherone.

-## Changes

-- Added some taxi cabs at Downtab Cab.
-- Added more coordinates.

-## Planned

-- Get money when the mission is completed.

 ## Installation

 1. [Download](https://github.com/FiveM-Scripts/FiveM-Taxi/archive/master.zip)